ePages-de/essence/CONTRIBUTING.md

 ## Submitting an Issue

 * We use the [GitHub issue tracker][issues] to track bugs and features.
-* Before submitting a bug report or feature request, check to make sure it hasn't already been submitted.
+* Before submitting a bug report or feature request, check to ensure it hasn't already been submitted.
-* When submitting a bug report, please include a [Gist][gist] that includes a stack trace and any details that may be necessary to reproduce the bug, including your gem version, Ruby version, and operating system.
+* When submitting a bug report, please include a [Gist][gist] with a stack trace and any details necessary to reproduce the bug, including your gem version, Ruby version, and operating system.
 Ideally, a bug report should include a pull request with failing specs.

 ## Cleaning up issues

-* Issues that have no response from the submitter will be closed after 30 days.
+* Issues with no response from the submitter will be closed after 30 days.
 * Issues will be closed once they're assumed to be fixed or answered.
 If the maintainer is wrong, it can be opened again.
 * If your issue is closed by mistake, please understand and explain the issue.